20 Fun Things To Do in Amman, Jordan

 The King Abdullah Mosque is probably the most impressive mosque in Amman.
 The enormous, light-blue dome will definitely leave you in awe for some time.
 We walked around for a couple of minutes to find the best angle to take a picture and it’s probably from Al Mamoun Street where you get the best one.

+Even if you are not religious, visiting the King Abdullah Mosque is one of the top things to do in Amman, Jordan.
 The entrance hosts several souvenir shops where you can buy sand bottles, traditional keffiyehs (scarves), Dead Sea products and painted ostrich eggs.

 Entrance costs 2 JOD (not included in Jordan Pass) and abayas (black or brown full-length dress) are available and mandatory to cover bare arms, legs or jeans.
 Shoes must be removed before entering the prayer hall.